GTPB/ELIXIR-Train-the-Trainer-Dev/editing/README.md

 <br/>

 In the header, **Slides** (in blue) is a link to whatever URL is assigned to the 'slides_url' field in **Example: YAML Header**.
 The link will take you to the first slide of that episode.
-In case an episode does not have any slides, the link will take you to the first slide of the last episode that had slides.
+In case an episode does not have any slides, the link will take you to the first slide of the last episode before that one that had slides.

 <br/>